Walking pneumonia is spiking, especially in kids. Here's what to know

 Just know that symptoms like cough and runny nose can stick around for weeks, and they could still be shedding infectious bacteria the whole time.
 Doctors say that’s one reason why outbreaks of mycoplasma pneumonia tend to last a long time.

-So, it's as good a time to remind kids — and ourselves — to wash our hands and cover our coughs and sneezes.
+So, it's a good time to remind kids — and ourselves — to wash our hands and cover our coughs and sneezes.
 After all, winter respiratory virus season is just getting started.

 This story was edited by Jane Greenhalgh